How often to change motorcycle oil and why?

 How To Change Your Motorcycle Oil

-So you have checked your motorcycle engine oil and seen it’s dirty or has low levels and needs to be changed.
+So you have checked your engine oil and seen it’s dirty or has low levels and needs to be changed.

 What’s the next step?